Hi, I’m Chris. I’m an early stage investor and advisor in NYC.

 I’m really interested in the confluence of many of these themes and their corresponding effects on technology, companies, work styles, human interactions, cultures, and civilizations:

 Self-discovery.
 This is the center of what the internet provided me (access to new and interesting ideas, culture, etc).
 It’s often heightened by large networks with low friction between nodes.
 My work at Shelby.tv was focused a lot on video discovery as a means of addressing this larger theme of helping people discover new things in the world (and new things about themselves).

 Human-computer interaction.
 Steve Jobs is famously attributed to the quote “a computer is the equivalent of a bicycle for the mind.”
 IMO, the endgame here is a fusion of computing and the mind.
 Mobile technology is just one step and we have a long way to go.
 I’ve worked on HCI challenges at both Shelby.tv and Samsung.

 The evolution of networks.
-Bitcoin, the blockchain, wireless mesh networks are all hot topics these days and they are a signal of where I think the internet is headed over the next decade.
+I’ve been a fan of early P2P technology and internet protocols since I was a kid.
+Today, I am excited by technologies like Bitcoin, crypto networks and wireless mesh networks - these are all a signal of where I think the internet is headed over the next few decades.
 As mobile computing power increases and the infrastructure for these new decentralized technologies matures, I think we’ll see a shift in how many of the huge networks on the web are structured (from centralized & distributed to decentralized and distributed).